rust-lang/book/nostarch/chapter07.md

 Listing 7-1: A `front_of_house` module containing other modules that then contain functions

-We define a module by starting with the `mod` keyword and then specify the name of the module (in this case, `front_of_house`) and place curly brackets around the body of the module.
-Inside modules, we can have other modules, as in this case with the modules `hosting` and `serving`.
-Modules can also hold definitions for other items, such as structs, enums, constants, traits, or—as in Listing 7-1—functions.
+We define a module with the `mod` keyword followed by the name of the module (in this case, `front_of_house`).
+The body of the module then goes inside curly brackets.
+Inside modules, we can place other modules, as in this case with the modules `hosting` and `serving`.
+Modules can also hold definitions for other items, such as structs, enums, constants, traits, and—as in Listing 7-1—functions.

 By using modules, we can group related definitions together and name why they’re related.
-Programmers using this code would have an easier time finding the definitions they wanted to use because they could navigate the code based on the groups rather than having to read through all the definitions.
+Programmers using this code can navigate the code based on the groups rather than having to read through all the definitions, making it easier to find the definitions relevant to them.
 Programmers adding new functionality to this code would know where to place the code to keep the program organized.

 Earlier, we mentioned that *src/main.rs* and *src/lib.rs* are called crate roots.
 The reason for their name is that the contents of either of these two